Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Dorin Captari-Scirri

-Dorin is a licensed professional counselor and doctoral candidate in counselor education and supervision with a research focus on burnout and counselor wellness.
+Dorin is a licensed professional counselor and has a Ph.D. in Counselor Education and Supervision with a research focus on burnout and counselor wellness.
 He has extensive training in evidence-based trauma treatment modalities, dialectical behavioral therapy, and multicultural and strength-oriented counseling.

 1 of March 2023 - 10 min read